Top Things to Do In Barcelona This Fall

 Catch a Concert at the International Jazz Festival

-Go to a Trade Show at Fira de Barcelona
+Go to a trade show at Fira de Barcelona

 Fira Barcelona is an institution that has been hosting trade shows, conventions, and exhibitions at its two Barcelona locations since the 1930’s with subjects ranging from weddings to economics to construction.
-The fall calendar this year includes two of Fira’s most popular events; the Barcelona Tattoo Expo, from October 4th to 2nd, and the Manga Fair, from October 29th to November 1st.
-Both draw thousands of fans to the city every year and with tickets starting at just €8,00 for some of the exhibitions, it’s a great place to spend a few hours or the entire weekend.
+The fall calendar can include everything from the Barcelona Tattoo Expo to the Manga Fair.
+Both draw thousands of fans to the city every year and it’s a great place to spend a few hours or the entire weekend.

 Sitges Film Festival